Largest global IT leadership survey reveals a more creative, influential CIO.

 Now in its 18th year, the Harvey Nash / KPMG CIO Survey is the largest global IT leadership survey in the world, with almost 3,400 responses from CIOs and technology leaders across 82 countries.
 This year’s findings reveal an undeniable increase in influence and opportunity for the CIO.
 On the cusp of the fourth industrial revolution, we are seeing the emergence of the ‘Creative CIO’ – a transformational business leader, technology strategist and business model innovator.

 The focus has moved from ‘keeping the lights on’ to creating business value, harnessing the social and technical disruption all around.
 The Creative CIO is at the forefront of digital change, both driving it and responding to it with new technologies, delivery models and governance approaches.

-Key Highlights of the report include:
+Key highlights of the report include:

 Only 31 percent of respondents have a formal process to allocate resources to drive technology-enabled innovation across IT and the business.

-IT is not the sole purchaser of cloud solutions and 59 percent of large organisations plan to make a ‘significant’ investment across Infrastructure, Platform and Software as a Service in the next one to three years.
+IT is not the sole purchaser of cloud solutions and 59 percent of large organizations plan to make a ‘significant’ investment across Infrastructure, Platform and Software as a Service in the next one to three years.